 The testing, manufacture, marketing and sale of our products involve an inherent risk that product liability claims will be asserted against us.
 Although we are insured against such risks up to an annual aggregate limit in connection with clinical trials and commercial sales of our products, our present product liability insurance may be inadequate and may not fully cover the costs of any claim or any ultimate damages we might be required to pay.
 Product liability claims or other claims related to our products, regardless of their outcome, could require us to spend significant time and money in litigation or to pay significant damages.
 Any successful product liability claim may prevent us from obtaining adequate product liability insurance in the future on commercially desirable or reasonable terms.
 In addition, product liability coverage may cease to be available in sufficient amounts or at an acceptable cost.
-An inability to obtain sufficient insurance coverage at an acceptable cost or otherwise to protect against potential product liability claims could prevent or inhibit the commercialization of our products.
-A product liability claim could also significantly harm our reputation and delay market acceptance of our products.
+An inability to obtain sufficient insurance coverage at an acceptable cost or otherwise to protect against potential product liability claims could also significantly harm our reputation and delay market acceptance of our products.